 You’ll need to arrive at least 10 minutes before we close to give you enough time to unload your recycling and waste.
 You’ll need to sort recyclables and waste before visiting.

-Children under 16 years of age should remain in vehicles for their own safety.
+Children under 16 years of age must remain in vehicles for their own safety.

 There is no pedestrian access to the household waste recycling centres.